Skip to contents

 4. fail_grim: number of value sets that fail the GRIM test.

-5. fail_test1: number of value sets that fail the first GRIMMER test (sum of squares is a whole number).
+5. fail_test1: number of value sets that fail the first GRIMMER test (see below).

-6. fail_test2: number of value sets that fail the second GRIMMER test (matching SDs).
+6. fail_test2: number of value sets that fail the second GRIMMER test.

-7. fail_test3: number of value sets that fail the third GRIMMER test (equal parity).
+7. fail_test3: number of value sets that fail the third GRIMMER test.

 References